Observance of Christmas by country: Venezuela

 In Venezuela, Christmas is celebrated as a religious occasion.
 As in Colombia, the presents are brought by El Niño Jesus (Baby Jesus) instead of Papá Noél (Santa Claus), who still has an important role during this season.

-The unofficial start of the Christmas festivities is after the celebrations of Feria de la Chinita, the second half of November.
-The origin of this festival is the honor to Virgin Mary of Chiquinquirá, with various religious activities, processions, and music in the typical Gaita style to honor La Chinita (nickname of this Virgin).
-This event takes place in the Zulia Region, specifically in Maracaibo (the regional capital) and holiday decorations begin to be seen in public places in the state.
-After this, the season begins in other parts of Venezuela and many activities take place including musical events and firework displays, especially in major cities and state capitals.
+The Christmas season starts as early as 1 October, and ends in mid-January.
+Christmas decorations and songs become more prominent as Christmas nears.

 In many cities, small rural towns and neighborhoods get together for the patinatas, night festivals where children go and play with skateboards, roller blades and bicycles.
 These events are usually sponsored by the local parish church, where neighbors organize themselves and sell typical Christmas food, hot chocolate, hallaca, cookies, etc. Also, still in some neighborhoods is the parranda, where people go caroling from house to house, singing and receiving food and drinks, this tradition is rooted among Afro-Venezuelans with origins in Africa.
 The same tradition, though called Paradura del Niño exists in the Venezuelan Andes; however, the carolers carry an image of Baby Jesus.
 Children write request letters to Baby Jesus.
 The presents are sent by Baby Jesus at midnight, and most people have a party, which goes on until sunrise.